marq24/ha-goecharger-api2/README.md

 Support for all go-eCharger Wallboxes supporting the APIv2 - __of course__ the APIv2 have to be enabled via the go-eCharger mobile app, __before__ you can use this integration [[see instructions](#enable-http-api-v2-in-go-echarger-app)].

+__Please note__, _that this integration is not official and not supported by the go-e development team.
+I am not affiliated with go-e.com in any way.
+This integration is based on the go-e API and the go-e API documentation._

 [![hacs_badge][hacsbadge]][hacs] [![github][ghsbadge]][ghs] [![BuyMeCoffee][buymecoffeebadge]][buymecoffee] [![PayPal][paypalbadge]][paypal] [![hainstall][hainstallbadge]][hainstall]

 ## Main features